Mange/roadie/README.md

                    # </html>
 ```

-If a referenced stylesheet cannot be found, the `#transform` method will raise an `Roadie::CSSNotFound` error.
+If a referenced stylesheet cannot be found, the `#transform` method will raise an `Roadie::CssNotFound` error.
 If you instead want to ignore missing stylesheets, you can use the `NullProvider`.

 ### Configuring providers ###